Joint Tenancy vs Tenancy-in-Common Singapore 2026 | Nexus

 IRAS reviewed approximately 300-400 cases in its 2023-2024 sweep and continues to monitor stamp duty filings for the abuse pattern.

-IRAS treats this as a single contrived transaction and re-assesses on the basis that the 1% transferee was a co-owner from inception.
-The full ABSD that would have applied to a direct joint purchase is clawed back, plus a 50% surcharge.
+IRAS treats this as one contrived transaction and reassesses it as if the 1% transferee had been a co-owner from the start.
+It then claws back the full ABSD that a direct joint purchase would have attracted, plus a 50% surcharge.

-Red flags IRAS pattern-matches on:
+Here's what IRAS pattern-matches on:

-IRAS Clawback Math — Original ABSD + 50% Surcharge
+IRAS Clawback Math: Original ABSD + 50% Surcharge

 1.5×